scottfr/SystemsBook/Learning/learning.md

 ## Experiencing the Web ##

 Because everything is related to everything else in the web of extended interactions, seldom is it possible for an action to have only one effect.
-Please click on "Bird Feeder Dilemma"^[Bird Feeder Dilemma Model [http://insightmaker.com/insight/8872](http://insightmaker.com/insight/8872)] title and step through the following ILE.
-This will give you an initial sense of how a simple action can impact many things, creating a web of extended relations.
+Please click on the "Bird Feeder Dilemma"^[Bird Feeder Dilemma Model [http://insightmaker.com/insight/8872](http://insightmaker.com/insight/8872)] title and step through the ILE.
+This will give you an initial sense of how a simple action can impact many things, creating a web of extended interactions.

 # Model
 {"title": "Bird Feeder Dilemma", "description": "All you wanted was a more pleasant morning at breakfast.", "load": "http://insightmaker.com/insight/8872"}